Spiroflow will achieve annual carbon neutrality as part of their yearly tree planting initiative, based on the lifespan of the trees.

 As a starting point in reducing its environmental impact, the company needed to understand its ‘carbon baseline’, i.e. its overall carbon impact.
 This was achieved by participating in a Low Carbon Innovation Forum run by Lancaster University’s Management School and working closely with specialists from the Making Carbon Work (MaCaW) project, an industry and academic collaboration, funded by the European Development Fund (ERDF) and supported by Boost – Lancashire’s business growth hub.
 By quantifying their complete operation, the project was able to benchmark Spiroflow’s energy performance and calculate their annual carbon emissions.

 “Once we fully understood what our carbon impact was, we were better placed to do something about it,” said Spiroflow’s development engineer, Craig Hollings.
 “The first step was a grass roots approach to make small changes; this included changing plastic cups in the canteen to water bottles for a more sustainable use, changing lighting over to LED, monitoring heating and increasing the recycling of cardboard waste.
-The tree planting event has been a great way to achieve our goal of becoming carbon neutral and we are delighted to have secured agreements with landowners for future tree planting initiatives to last in excess of 50 years.”
+The tree planting event has been a great way to work towards becoming carbon neutral and we are delighted to have secured agreements with landowners for future tree planting initiatives to last in excess of 50 years.”

 Darren Axe, Lancaster University Students’ Union development manager (environmental sustainability), added: “Earlier this year, Spiroflow looked at the possibility of getting involved in tree planting at Lancaster as part of the ‘Forest of the Future’ initiative.
 The aim was to trial a mechanism to assist Spiroflow with compensating for the annual carbon emissions associated with their operations.
 Following some carbon accounting undertaken by Spiroflow, it was identified that Spiroflow would need to plant 250 trees in order to sequestrate (over the lifetime of the tree) the carbon associated with their emissions in 2019.
 This set the scene for a planting day at Forrest Hills on 23rd November – it was great to see all of these trees planted by the team at a very enjoyable Saturday session!”